Argentina 2026 Global Health Outreach Event

 Key Dates

-March 14-22, 2026 (Saturday through Sunday) – Working dates in Nepal; additional travel days required.
+September 24 to October 1 (Thursday to Thursday) – Working dates in Argentina.
+Additional travel days required.
 See time requirement details below.

-Time Requirement: Team members must be able to fully devote nine (9) working days in country for this event, plus additional days for international travel to and from Nepal.
-Expected schedule is arrival in Kathmandu on Friday, March 13; outreach activities Saturday through Sunday, March 14-22; and then departures beginning late Sunday evening, March 22.
+Time Requirement: Team members must be able to fully devote eight (8) working days in country for this event, plus additional days for international travel to and from Argentina.
+Expected schedule is arrival in Buenos Aires on Thursday, September 24; outreach activities Friday through Wednesday, September 25-30; and departures from Buenos Aires beginning late Thursday evening, October 1.

 Team Leaders: